Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 # Expected: "Tags": ["tag:operator"]

-If Tags is empty or missing, the auth key was not scoped to a tag.
+If Tags is empty or absent, the auth key was not scoped to a tag.
 Ask the instructor to re-issue the key with the tag:operator pre-approval set.

-SSH into the Mango and run the equivalent command using the device auth key.
+This step runs from your laptop terminal.
+The Mango is on your local LAN; SSH into it and run the equivalent enrollment command using the device auth key.

 ssh root@192.168.8.1